We are often asked what makes a leader a strategic leader. What does it mean to have a strategic mindset?

 They seem to recognize that being attuned to the various forces working for or against them reveals valuable information about the strategic opportunities they are pursuing and the obstacles they may face.
 In comparison, leaders who are less attentive to the world around them or consumed by their daily demands are more susceptible to being caught off guard by unwelcome surprises, and they often miss windows of opportunity that open up.

-Being able to step back and view your world from farther off gives you an advantage because you can clearly see what you need to change in response to the hazards that are lurking, as well as the rich opportunities that are available for capture.
+Being able to step back and view your world from farther off gives you a strategic advantage because you can clearly see what you need to change in response to the hazards that are lurking, as well as the rich opportunities that are available for capture.